hiking in peru

 A. Route

-It is said that Coquequirao is the younger sister of Machu Picchu, by its beauty and state of conservation.
+It is said that Choquequirao is the younger sister of Machu Picchu because of its beauty and state of conservation.
 But this is only a phrase because it has 3 twice the extension of Machu Pichu, and only 40% of it has been discovered!
-Its name means “Golden cradle” and is located more than 3030 m.a.s.l. in the jungle eyebrow with great views of Apurimac valley and is close to the Inca citadel.
+Its name means “Golden cradle” and is located more than (3,030 m/ 9,940 ft) in the jungle eyebrow with great views of Apurimac valley and is close to the Inca citadel.
 Also, the hike to its ruins lasts 5 days.

 B. Difficulty

 It is a trek well-signed and is ideal for those who feel ready for the challenge because 60% of the route is very steep slopes.
-Therefore, Choquequirao is the perfect example of professional hiking in Peruvian lands.
-Again, hiring a travel agency is recommendable because visiting Choquequirao with some who tell you the history of this amazing Inca citadel, will be worth it.
+Therefore, Choquequirao is the perfect example of professional hiking in Andes.
+Again, hiring a travel agency is recommendable because visiting Choquequirao with someone who tells you the history of this fantastic Inca citadel will be worth it.

 C. Interesting points to pass

-Visitors will be able to see a complex hydraulic system used for agricultural or religious reasons.
-Also, Inca temples (Canchas), and Andean terraces, are all of them in a perfect state of preservation.
+Visitors will see a complex hydraulic system used for agricultural or religious reasons.
+Also, Inca temples (Canchas), and Andean terraces, are all in a perfect state of preservation.

 4. Santa Cruz